Anusol

 Anusol Cream for internal piles:

-1. Screw on the supplied applicator nozzle and remove the nozzle cap.
+1. Screw on the supplied applicator nozzle and remove the cap from the nozzle.

 2. Gently insert the nozzle into the anus.

-3. Squeeze the tube gently while slowly removing the nozzle.
+3. Squeeze the tube gently as you slowly remove the nozzle.

 Clean the nozzle after every application.